Alexander Acosta Resigning as Labor Secretary Amid Epstein Saga

-Secretary of Labor Alexander Acosta is resigning from his post after publically defending a plea agreement he cut with wealth investor Jeffrey Epstein for sex abuse charges over a decade ago.
+Secretary of Labor Alexander Acosta is resigning from his post amid scrutiny over a plea agreement he cut with wealthy investor Jeffrey Epstein for sex abuse charges over a decade ago.

-President Donald Trump, with Acosta at his side, made the announcement as he left the White House for a trip to Wisconsin and Ohio.
+President Donald Trump, with Acosta at his side, made the announcement on Friday morning as he left the White House for a trip to Wisconsin and Ohio.
 The president said Acosta had been a “great” labor secretary.

 “I hate to see this happen,” the president said.
 He said he did not ask Acosta to leave the Cabinet.